zhenduowen/zhenduowen.github.io/_posts/2025-06-16-interchange-minmax.md

 3. Lower-semicontinuous ensures the lower level sets are closed.
 Similarly, upper-semicontinuous ensures the upper level sets are closed.
 The detailed proof can be found at <a href = "https://math.stackexchange.com/questions/4649099/equivalence-of-closed-level-sets-and-lower-semi-continuity"> Equivalence of closed level sets and lower semi continuity</a> on StackExchange.

-4. A special case of Sion's Minimax Theorem, which reduces the requirements to concavity and convexity of the objective function, is stated in Theorem 9 in <a href="{{zhenduowen.github.io}}/assets/files/notes/engg5501_handout7_optimality_conditions_and_lagrangian_conditions.pdf"> Lecture 7 from CUHK ENGG5501</a>.
+4. A special case of Sion's Minimax Theorem, which strengthens the requirements to concavity and convexity of the objective function, is stated in Theorem 9 in <a href="{{zhenduowen.github.io}}/assets/files/notes/engg5501_handout7_optimality_conditions_and_lagrangian_conditions.pdf"> Lecture 7 from CUHK ENGG5501</a>.

 **Terkelsen's Minimax Theorem**